CiscoSecurity/amp-05-health-checker-windows/README.md

 ### TETRA Version

 This displays the current TETRA definition version downloaded by the AMP connector.
 Click the Check TETRA Version button to check that against the version available in the cloud.
 If you have the latest version, it will be highlighted Green.
 If you have a version within the last five updates, it will be highlighted Yellow.
 If your version is more than five updates behind, it will be highlighted Red.
-Also, the current version will be displayed on the right.
+Also, the current version will be displayed after the check.

 ![](/images/TETRA_Version.png)